zwimer/Text-Transformation/src/Unit-Tests/README_system_integration.md

 # System Integration Testing Notes

-All original output files had to be edited for correct JSON formatting.
+All original output files were edited for correct JSON formatting.

 Additional resource if need be: http://www.jsondiff.com/